The following books about tattling help begin a discussion about the topic with students.

-That’s why it’s essential to help elementary students, along with support from parents, develop solid conflict resolution skills now.
+That’s why it’s essential to help students, along with support from parents, develop solid conflict resolution skills now.

 Books About Tattling

 1. A Bad Case of Tattle Tongue: Helping Kids Learn the Difference Between Tattling and Telling (Julia Cook)

 To help students understand the difference between tattling and telling in a humorous way, introduce them to the “adventures” of the main character of this book, “Josh the Tattler”.

 2. A Children’s Book About Tattling: Help Me Be Good (Joy Berry)

 Along with teaching the difference between “tattling” and “reporting”, this text reflects the theme of “Treat Others the Way You Want to Be Treated”.

 3. A Tattle-Tell Tale: A Story About Getting Help (Kathryn Cole)